 A Word of Caution.

 Many divorces and child custody disputes are resolved during mediation.
 Many clients do not realize that the agreements reached during mediation will have lasting consequences.
 Many clients fail to prepare.
 At Kraayeveld Law, we often suggest that our clients attend mediation.
-But, we will never suggest that our clients attend mediation ill prepared.
-If you are ordered to attend mediation, please contact the Kraayeveld Law team so that we can prepare and attend mediation with you to obtain the best results possible.
+But, we will never suggest that our clients attend mediation ill-prepared.
+If you are ordered to attend mediation, please contact a Grand Rapids Family Lawyer from the Kraayeveld Law team so that we can prepare and attend mediation with you to obtain the best results possible.